"Introduction to Object-Oriented Programming (OOP) in Python"

 Imagine a car as an object

-- it has attributes like color, model, and speed,
+attributes like color, model, and

-and behaviors like accelerating and braking
+behaviors like accelerating and

-We can use classes to define the structure and properties of objects, and objects to represent instances of those classes
+We can use classes to define the structure and properties of objects, and objects to represent instances of those classes.

 This allows us to encapsulate data and behavior, promote code reuse, and create modular and maintainable code.